 We recently ventured to the southern red oak in San Felasco that was featured in a previous Florida Museum Science Story.
 That is where I found over 400 Idia moths a couple of years ago, roosting by day.
 While mosquitoes were not my primary interest, I certainly could not avoid noticing them then and upon my subsequent returns to the tree.

 Lary and I found at least three species of mosquitoes (Mansonia titillans; Aedes infirmatus; and Anopheles quadrimaculatus (aka Common Malaria Mosquito)), this time around.
-We also, as expected, found numerous glossy black Idia moths and many of the infamous walking sticks mating.
+We also, as expected, found numerous glossy black Idia moths and many of the infamous twostriped walkingsticks mating.
 This time, I did not get sprayed in the eye by one of them – an experience I am trying to avoid since it happened to me last year, when I had to paddle my bike in agonizing pain to a bike-washing station for an eyewash.

 Also, Lary and I recently talked to the ‘In Defense of Plants’ podcast about this little-appreciated ecosystem and its importance for the life of the forest.
 I hope you enjoy this conversation and the photos of our outing.